In 2009, when I first became a Catholic, I felt called again to resume my once-a-week physical fast to stop abortion.

-The fasting day begins, of course, with praying The Rosary and The Divine Mercy Chaplet.
-And fasting can assume forms other than how I do it.
+Fasting can also assume others forms than how I do it.
 Patty Raymond of Saint Cecilia Catholic Church says, “I find ways to fast each week to deny myself the comfort of food that I may feast on the comfort of God’s presence.”
 Another parishioner fasts by giving up wine for that day.
+Some fast with only bread and water.
 Still others fast from such things as watching television: It is up to you and God.

-Of greater importance is that through prayer, fasting, and almsgiving (money to the poor for food that you didn’t eat), you will be controlling the passions of the body, and that is something from which anyone could benefit.
+And one final thought is that through prayer, fasting, and almsgiving (money to the poor for food that you didn’t eat), you will be controlling the passions of the body; and that is something from which anyone in this day and age could benefit.
 As Neil Raymond adds, “Jesus told us that sometimes we need to fast along with prayer.
 I’m taking Him at His word.”